-Redevelopment Strategy and Entitlement Management for Anable Basin
+Redevelopment Strategy and Entitlement Management in Long Island City

-Plaxall is a family-owned plastics manufacturing company operating in Long Island City, Queens for over 70 years.
+Plaxall is a family-owned plastics manufacturing company operating in Long Island City, Queens for more than 70 years.
 Over seven decades, the family invested in local cultural and community institutions and acquired a significant portfolio of properties.
 Their holdings include a 12-acre assemblage surrounding Anable Basin and along the East River, which features spectacular views of Midtown Manhattan.
-However, the site’s obsolete built form and low-density industrial zoning prevented Plaxall from realizing the true value of its unique waterfront property in one the nation’s strongest markets for new development.
+However, the site’s obsolete built form and low-density industrial zoning prevents Plaxall from realizing the true value of its unique waterfront property in one the nation’s strongest markets for new development.

-Drawing on our deep understanding of New York City’s policy priorities, HR&A recognized that Plaxall’s experience with light industrial and artist tenants would be key assets in negotiations with the city.
-We devised a unique plan that integrates industrial and artist space into new residential buildings, addressing local interest in job creation and fears of industrial displacement.
-The plan includes almost 5,000 mixed-income residential units with building forms that reflect the neighborhood’s industrial heritage, and over three acres of waterfront open space.
+Drawing on our deep understanding of New York City’s policy priorities, HR&A recognized that Plaxall’s experience with light industrial and artist tenants would be a key asset in discussions with the City.
+The team devised a unique plan that integrated industrial and artist space into new residential buildings, addressing local interest in job creation and fears of industrial displacement.
+The plan comprised almost 5 million square feet of new development, including 5,000 mixed-income residential units, and more than three acres of waterfront open space.
+The design of building forms reflects the neighborhood’s industrial heritage.

 HR&A oversaw all planning activities associated with the site, including managing a 9-firm consultant team, evaluating the financial performance of this pioneering mixed-use development, leading engagement with City leadership on a rezoning, overseeing a successful application process to New York State’s Brownfield Cleanup Program, and working with Plaxall to create a long-term redevelopment strategy.